seanbaxter/circle/comprehension/comprehension.md

 ]
 ```

-The _for-expression_ includes includes own expansion locus for the expression in the body.
-To help nail down syntax, you are obligated to expand the _for-expression_ in the same syntactic level in which its expressed, and not in an enclosing level.
+The _for-expression_ prompts its own expansion locus for the expression in the body.
+To help nail down syntax, you are obligated to expand the _for-expression_ at the same syntactic level in which its written, and not in an enclosing level.
 This does not reduce the expressiveness of the construct.
 This example use _for-expressions_ in list comprehension with two different expansion loci: the first puts all five elements in the inner vector; the second creates five vectors with one element each.
 Since list comprehension is an ordinary expression yielding a prvalue vector, it can be used as the body of the latter _for-expression_, so that each iteration of the loop yields a single-element vector.

 ### c.
 Functional fold expressions